taigachat/taigachat.com/content/mission.md

 If you are familiar with the freedoms of E-Mail, this will all seem very familiar!

-_(Please note that for 3 & 4 to be guaranteed, your community must self-host)_
+_(Please note that for 3 & 4 your community must self-host to be on the safe-side)_

 # We Provide